Vrishali34/logsight/README.md

 ## License

-MIT License — feel free to use for learning.
+MIT License — feel free to use for learning or commercial projects.

 ## Support